oltyx/design-project/README.md

 2. To start the front-end server: `yarn start`

 # System Description
+The current system is intended to be a lightweight web app, thus it has been built in the form of a Single Page Application (SPA).
+The user interface has no back-end API to the Energy Management System (EMS), therefore dummy data has been used for generating the graph on the Schedule page.
+The user needs to connect to the system using a QR code.
 # Global Architecture and Design

 ## Frameworks and Tools